Course Catalog » Course Listing for Global Health Sciences

 This course introduces the principles of global health by examining different health systems and health metrics with particular emphasis on low and middle income countries.
 Content will cover demographics, population growth, maternal and child health, migrant health, health effects of climate and environment, poverty and health equity, health governance and key institutions, research, development and philanthropy.

-201B Global Health Economics (3 units) Spring
+201B Global Health Economics (3 units) Winter

 Instructor(s): T. Lin, J. Liu Prerequisite(s): None